PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 2. d: the number of differencing required to make the time series stationary; use **acf** plot
 3. q: the order of the MA term

+Note that ARIMA model coefficients AR(p) and MA(q) terms are bounded between (−1,1) or else the process is not stationary.

 The statsmodels <span class="coding">statsmodels.tsa.arima_model.ARIMA</span> has the order of <span class="coding">(p,d,q)</span>.
 So the first term in this ARIMA class is order of AR term, then differencing, and finally MA.

 **PACF** (Partial Autocorrelation) plot: used for identify number of AR terms, i.e. number of lags The right order of differencing is the minimum differencing required to get a near-stationary series which roams around a defined mean and the ACF plot reaches to zero fairly quick.
 Adjusted Box-Tiao (ABT).
 In ABT, ARIMAX models with AR terms using the Box-Tiao method.

 First of all, since P-value is greater than the significance level, we take difference of the series and plot autocorrelation plot.
 Note that because our data has datetime index, we should not use <span class="coding">sharex=True</span>, because datetime index and range index cannot be shared.
 <div class="code-head"><span>code</span>stationary testing.python</div>